gifford-lab/caffe-cnn/README.md

 ```

 #### Make prediction with the trained neural network
-First, from all the model files saved across different trials and iterations, the one with best validation accuracy will be picked.
-Then input the test data into this model to generate prediction output.
-All the ouput in test phase are under /$output_topdir$/$model_name$/$batch_name$/best_trial/
+First, from all the model files saved across different trials and iterations, the one with best validation performance (evaluated by 'optimwrt') will be picked.
+Then the test data will be loaded into this model to generate prediction under $output_topdir$/$model_name$/$batch_name$/best_trial/ .
+See the explanation for 'outputlayer' in last section for more detail.

 ```
 python run.py test param.list
 ```

 #### Evaluate the prediction performance
 Evaluate the performance on test set by accuracy and area under receiver operating curve (auROC).
-The output is in the same output folder as test phase.
+It takes 'bestiter.pred' as input and the output is 'bestiter.pred.eval' in the same folder.

 ```